ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 Finally, we get to strings :) .
-Strings are not included above, along with `chahr`s, `int`s, and the like, because strings are not what we call "primitive data types"; that is, strings are not just a bunch of 1's and 0's representing characters living in some static location in memory.
+Strings are not included above, along with `chahr`s, `int`s, and the like, because strings are not what we call "primitive data types"; that is, strings are not just a bunch of `chars`, all in a row, living in some static location in memory.
 Strings are *objects*.
-And we don't really care about objects right now, but it's important to know that they're different.
-The practical upshot is that we'll need to include another header file in order to be able to use them.
+And we don't really care about objects yet, but it's important to know that they're different than primitive data types.
+The practical upshot of all this is that we'll need to include another header file in order to be able to use them.

 ```C++
 #include <iostream>